thegooddocsproject/templates/base/base-theory.md

 {Tip:

-* "Tips" should be removed from the final xxx-template-guide.
+* "Tips" should be removed from the final xxx-template-theory.
 }

-This "{doctype} theory document" provides reasoning, justifications, and links to research relevant to {doctype} documentation.
-It aims to empower authors to "think like a tech writer" and make documentation decisions backed by best practices.
+This {doctype}-theory document provides reasoning, justifications, and links to research relevant to {doctype} documentation.
+It aims to empower authors to "think like a tech writer and expert in {doctype} documents" and make decisions backed by best practices.

 **Version:** {MAJOR.MINOR.PATCH}

 **Last updated:** {Month DD, YYYY}

-## Prerequisites
+## Checklist

-To write impactful documentation, it helps if you are familiar with:
+Before writing your {doctype} document, you should plan to address all items on the following checklist.
+Before finalizing, you should check they are complete.

-* The base-template-set:
+* [ ] The document has been reviewed:
-    * base-template, base-example, base-guide, base-checklist, base-theory.
-* The project's documentation style guide.
-    * Refer to the short [highlights from Google’s developer documentation style guide](https://developers.google.com/style/highlights) to quickly learn style essentials.
-* Technical writing basics.
-    * If you want more, [Google’s tech writer training](https://developers.google.com/tech-writing) material is freely available.
-}
+    * [ ] For clear writing and alignment with the writing style guide, ideally by a technical writer or editor.
+    * [ ] For alignment with the {doctype} template, ideally by a technical writer, information architect, or content strategist.
+    * [ ] For technical accuracy, ideally by a technical subject matter expert.
+* [ ] {Further doctype specific checklist items ... .}

 ## User stories